abhinavtripathy/cs326-final-delta/docs/milestone2.md

 **Application Structure**

 *   Patients - First name, last name, age, phone, emergency contact, email address, address, pick up location, password
+  * `patientProfile.js`: This file sends a POST request to the server of the user data collected in the sign up form.
+  * `patientSelection.js`: This file renders the bootstrap cards of active patients.
+This is a result of a GET request.
+  * `patientProfile.html`: A HTML file that has the sign up information for patients
+  * `patientSelelctionPage.html`: HTML page which contains the active patients.

 *   Driver - First name, last name, age, phone, email address, car type, car model, license plate number, password
+  * `driverProfile.html`: A HTML file that has the sign up information for drivers.

 *   Hospital - Hospital Name, Verified drivers
+  * `hospitalAdmin.html`: An admin page for hosptials.

 For our API, we will need CRUD operations for each of these 3 objects.
 Some example endpoints might look like: